ramSeraph/opendata/docs/lgd/archive_anatomy.md

 Location in LGD
 : - Download Directory
-    - Gram Panchayat Mapping to village
+    - Village To Gram Panchayat Mapping
-      - Gram Panchayat Mapping to village
+      - Village To Gram Panchayat Mapping

 ---